PipeWeave: Synergizing Analytical and Learning Models for Unified GPU Performance Prediction

 Modern LLMs are predominantly based on the Transformer architecture~\cite{transformer}.
 A typical Transformer block includes two key components: a multi-head attention mechanism and a position-wise feed-forward network (FFN).
 LLM inference is commonly divided into two phases: \textit{prefill} and \textit{decode}~\cite{vllm,sglang,sarathi}.
 During prefill, the input prompt is processed in parallel, with key/value pairs computed and stored in the KV cache for every token.
 The decode phase then generates output tokens in an autoregressive way.

-Table~\ref{tab:kernel_breakdown} shows the kernel (a GPU-executable function) runtime distribution for Qwen2.5-32B inference on A100 (batch size 32, input length 128).
-These categories correspond to core computational building components of the Transformer architecture used in today's mainstream LLMs: GEMM kernels~\cite{sarathi} dominate the workload, stemming from linear projections in both attention and feed-forward layers; Attention kernels compute the relationships between tokens; RMSNorm kernels~\cite{rmsnorm} stabilize activations prior to attention and feed-forward computations; and operations like SiLU\&Mul implement activation functions and element-wise calculations, which are central to the \textit{SwiGLU} FFN used in many LLMs~\cite{shazeer2020glu}.
-These major kernels account for over 95\% of the total runtime.
-As their dominance persists across models, software stacks, and hardware generations~\cite{sarathi,flashattention, flexgen}, our analysis centers on accurately modeling these kernels.
+Table~\ref{tab:kernel_breakdown} shows the kernel (a GPU-executable function) runtime distribution for Qwen2.5-32B inference on a 4$\times$A100 cluster with Tensor Parallelism (TP=4) (batch size 8, sequence length 8192).
+These categories correspond to core computational building components and communication primitives of the Transformer architecture used in today's mainstream distributed LLMs: GEMM kernels~\cite{sarathi} dominate the workload, stemming from linear projections in both attention and feed-forward layers; Attention kernels compute the relationships between tokens; RMSNorm kernels~\cite{rmsnorm} stabilize activations prior to attention and feed-forward computations; operations like SiLU\&Mul implement activation functions and element-wise calculations, which are central to the SwiGLU FFN used in many LLMs~\cite{shazeer2020glu}; and All-Reduce kernels handle the essential collective communications across GPUs.
+Together, these major kernels account for the vast majority of the total runtime.
+As their dominance persists across models, software stacks, and hardware generations~\cite{sarathi,flashattention, flexgen}, our analysis focuses on accurately modeling these kernels.

 Furthermore, recent advances in LLM optimization have led to the adoption of specialized kernels.
 The use of lower-precision data types, notably FP8 quantization for W8A8 (8-bit weights and activations) inference~\cite{kuzmin2022fp8_quantization,shen2023efficient_fp8}, has popularized Scaled Matrix Multiplication (Scaled MM) kernels~\cite{cutlass_scaledmm, transformerengine_docs, deepgemm_repo}.
 Concurrently, Mixture-of-Experts (MoE) architectures~\cite{shazeer2017moe, fedus2022switch,dai2024deepseekmoe} leverage Fused MoE kernels.
 These kernels efficiently execute batched GEMM operations across expert sub-networks once token routing is finished.